 Note: The P term is set to 150 for axis 1.
-The setting is made in volatile memory only.
+The setting is

+made in volatile memory only.

-Now set the I and D terms in volatile memory using SPA and then test the functioning of the system.
-If the closedloop system performance proves satisfactory and you want to use this system configuration as default, save the parameter settings from volatile to nonvolatile memory.
+Use SPA to set the I and D terms in volatile memory and then test the function of the system.
+If the closed-loop system performance proves satisfactory and you want to use this system configuration as default, save the parameter settings from volatile to nonvolatile memory.